Skip to content

 ├── cam_2.mp4

-├── timestamps.csv # If using software sync
+├── timestamps.csv # If per-frame timing was provided

 ├── CHARUCO/ # Extraction output (tracker name varies)